AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/DissipationQM.md

 ---
 layout: page
-title: Quantum Dissipation and Orthogonality Catastrophe
+title: Quantum Dissipation
 author: Austen Lamacraft
 chapter: 14
-summary: Orthogonality catastrophe.
-Caldeira--Leggett environment.
+summary: Modelling dissipation by a bath.
+Orthogonality catastrophe.
 ---

 > There are many situations in condensed matter where one distinguished degree of freedom is coupled to many others.
 We have met one already -- the Kondo model -- in which one spin is coupled to an infinite Fermi sea.
 You are familiar with the idea of a (semi-) infinite string being used to model a real impedance, with energy being dissipated to infinity.
 The examples below can be regarded as quantum mechanical analogues of this situation.